TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 \- Navani Kholin[5]

 The Investiture of each Shard, and the Shard themselves, have an Intent that shapes how they act and what they are capable of doing, which reflects and embodies aspects of Adonalsium's nature.
 This Intent has a deep influence on the properties of their Investiture, and upon the mind and actions of their Vessel.
 The Intent warps the mind over time, with the influence growing greater and more controlling over time.
 It is difficult for a Vessel to fight against the Intent of their Shard, but if they do so for long enough, it is possible to modify the way an Intent manifests, but they cannot change it outright.
 Therefore, shardic Intent is not immutable, but it is also not overwritable.
 Furthermore, this means that the mind and Intent influence one another, until they eventually come to a balance.
 Intent does not only affect how a Shard and its Vessel act, but also what they are capable and incapable of doing.
 For example, Preservation is incapable of doing harm or initiating change.
+If a Vessel has the essence of another Shard imprinted on their soul and upbringing, they may be able to temporarily overcome their Shard's Intent.

 >“*I fear the power, Dalinar, more than Taravangian.
 I fear Honor as well.
 These powers were not meant to be held in isolation—each of them is warped or distorted without the others.*”
-\-The Stormfather[62]
+\-The Stormfather[64]

 It is possible for a Shard to be broken down into multiple smaller Shards with different Intents.
 It is currently unknown whether this has ever happened before, or how it would be accomplished.
 Conversely, it is possible for multiple Shards to be held by one Vessel, which intermingles them and modifies the Intent depending on if the Intents and Tones are working together in harmony or discord.
 Two or more Intents being in harmony does not mean that they are aligned or want the same thing, with [[Harmony\|Harmony]] being described as having misaligned powers, compared to [[Retribution\|Retribution]].